brickbots/PiFinder/docs/source/dev_arch.rst

    be displayed "instantanously".
 This means a very fast blind plate-solver MUST be used.
 3. While the telescope is moved, the camera is not able to supply pictures that could be solved by the plate-solver (motion blur).
-In order to be able to provide feedback on the movement to the users, PiFinder MUST use an IMU[2]_.
+In order to be able to provide feedback on the movement to the users, PiFinder uses an IMU[2]_.
+Information derived from this subsystem MUST also be displayed to the user in an instantaneous fashion.
+4. PiFinder offers a webserver interface, that users can connect to, to remotely control PiFinder and to display and set certain configuration information, that would be cumbersome to change using the keyboard.
+   This means that in parallel http requests MUST be parsed and serviced.
+5. ``SkySafari <https://skysafariastronomy.com/>``_ can connect to PiFinder and be used as planetarium software to a) see there PiFinder is pointing and
+   b) to push targets to PiFinder.
+This means that PiFinder MUST support the LX200 protocol as supported by SkySafari.

 This implies, that a lot of information needs to be collected in parallel, and MUST be processed and integrated to be displayed to the users.
 Given the choice of Python